Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Discussion

 \subsection{The Discrete Nonlinear Fourier Transform}

 To implement NFDM in practice, the discrete nonlinear Fourier transform, in which time domain signal is discrete and periodic, should be implemented.
-The development of the discrete nonlinear Fourier transform exists in the mathematics literature, taking a similar form to the continuous one \cite{ma1981pcs,osborne2009now}.
+The development of the discrete nonlinear Fourier transform exists in the mathematics literature \cite{ma1981pcs,tracy1984,tracy1988nsm, osborne2009now} --- although it is not as fully developed as the continuous one.
+There are also important differences in the way that the spectrum is defined.